 Step 1.
 Earn an ASHA-accredited Master’s Degree in Speech-Language Pathology

-Montana only offers one accredited institution in speech-language pathology, but you might also consider ASHA-accredited online options, which offer flexible curriculum and a greater variety of program options.
+Montana only offers one CAA-accredited master’s degree in speech-language pathology, but you might also consider ASHA-accredited online options, which offer flexible curricula and a greater variety of program options.

 You’ll need to have proof of an excellent academic performance in order to be accepted to an SLP program.
 You’ll need to have an undergraduate GPA of at least 3.0, high GRE scores, and excellent academic references.